wytbwytb/SWEAR/README.md

-# Towards Universal X-ray Security Inspection: A Benchmark and Stereoscopic-Aware Oriented Prohibited Items Detection Framework
+# (To Be Updated)Towards Universal X-ray Security Inspection: A Benchmark and Stereoscopic-Aware Oriented Prohibited Items Detection Framework

 ## Introduction

-This repository provides the code for the paper
+This repository provides the code for the paper: Towards Universal X-ray Security Inspection: A Benchmark and Stereoscopic-Aware Oriented Prohibited Items Detection Framework

 ## Installation